 Teams can collaborate directly where they work by adding Slack-like chat inside the product or adding Google Docs-style comments or visual annotations anywhere on the product itself.

-Claid makes images better in sense of resolution, weight, and colors.
+Claid makes images better in the sense of resolution, weight, and colors.
 Their image rendering API utilizes the latest AI technologies to eliminate image compression artifacts, upsample, retouch, resize and encode images to align every single image to user-specific quality requirements.

 World’s first AI that applies for jobs on behalf of the user.
 AI applies to the job and generates unique CVs and cover letters for every job.
 The user has the option to withdraw from applications later on.

 A “humanoid” AI Recruiter that does real-time interviews, sends personalized applicant feedback & decreases HR workload by 90%.
 Currently in Beta.

 Imagine a future where AI is applying for a job (Swiftly) and its application is being reviewed by another AI (Zenhire).
 We’ve come a long way.

 AI was one of the key topics of this year’s web summit, but apart from the SaaS solutions we’ve briefly touched upon above, there were a ton of startups that focused on social issues such as sustainability.

 Apart from talks that featured social issues like BLM, Climate Change and the Gender Gap, there were a lot of startups that were targeting other important social topics.

 This year’s Pitch Competition winner is an AI-based machine learning solution that tries to help textile manufacturers reduce their waste.
 According to their CEO, the main problem today is caused by human inspections, where most of the textile manufacturers rely on individuals trained to check each item by eye for imperfections.
 That’s why Smartex tackles the waste problem in the fashion industry, not by recycling or reusing, but by avoiding textile waste in the first place.